The-Devoyage/devoyage-web/blog/quick-bash-directory-jumper/index.md

 We can convert our alias into a function that is callalble from the command line.
 It's extreemly easy and can even take in an arguments!

 Our function below will be called just like the bash alias above, simply type the given name, in our case `DEV`.
-This time it's going to take an optional second word/argument, the name of the folder of where you are changing to.
-For example, `DEV my-project123`.
+This time it's going to take an optional second word/argument, which is the name of the folder of where you are changing to.
+For example, `DEV my-project`.

 ```bash
 # .bashrc